rice-asian-studies-review/rasr-website/README.md

 Directed to rasr.rice.edu.

-Currently displays an archives of journals, the current editorial team, submission guidelines, frequently asked questions, and contact information.
+Currently features an archives of journals, the current editorial team, submission guidelines, frequently asked questions, and contact information.